apache/iotdb/grafana-connector/readme.md

     under the License.

 -->
-# IoTDB-Grafana
+# IoTDB-Grafana-Connector
 <!-- TOC -->
 ## Outline

-- IoTDB-Grafana
+- IoTDB-Grafana-Connector
     - Grafana installation
         - Install Grafana
         - Install data source plugin
         - Start Grafana
     - IoTDB installation
-    - IoTDB-Grafana installation
+    - IoTDB-Grafana-Connector installation
-        - Start IoTDB-Grafana
+        - Start IoTDB-Grafana-Connector
     - Explore in Grafana
         - Add data source
         - Design in dashboard

 <!-- /TOC -->
-# IoTDB-Grafana
+# IoTDB-Grafana-Connector

 This project provides a connector which reads data from IoTDB and sends to Grafana(https://grafana.com/).
 Before you use this tool, make sure Grafana and IoTDB are correctly installed and started.